 |Gender split||Lower Quartile||Low Mid Quartile||Upper Mid Quartile||Upper Quartile||Total|

-The pay quartiles on the left show the proportion of male and female employees in each of the quartile pay bands.
+The pay quartiles above show the proportion of male and female employees in each of the quartile pay bands.
 At entry level the split between male and female is fairly even.
 At a senior level there is a higher representation of males versus females.
-This is an area of focus for the business.
+This is an area of focus for the business to continue to ensure both male and females have equal access to senior roles

-Bonuses based on Key Performance Indicators are paid to all employees.
+Bonuses based on Key Performance Indicators are paid to the majority of employees.
+This proportion has reduced due to acquisitions.

-Mean bonus difference is related to higher percentage of male employees in upper quartile roles.
+Mean bonus difference is related to higher percentage of male employees in upper quartile roles, however the median is in favour of females

 What have we done so far

-The Company has worked with the KornFerry Hay Group to undertake a job evaluation programme across sites to enable us to assess the value of each role in the business.
+The Company has worked with the KornFerry to undertake a job evaluation programme across all sites to enable us to assess the value of each role in the business.
+These roles have then been pay benchmarked and this data used when promoting, recruiting and at annual pay review time.

 What we are doing next